0BananaBig0/from_gcc_to_cpp/docs/CPPPerface.md

 3. It **cannot** appear on the **left-hand side** of an assignment.
 4. Its **examples** include **literals**, **temporary results** of expressions, and **return values** of functions without `&`.

+#### How to Identify Whether an Object is an Lvalue or an Rvalue

+1. Define a normal reference for an object, if it can be store by a reference, it is an lvalue.
+    Otherwise, it is an rvalue.

 #### Lvalue References (`Type&`)